vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 > The goal is to have a consistent behavior and only depends on Docker.

 > [!WARNING]
 > The playground is only tested on macOS (including with [M1 *arm64* chip](/how-to-use?id=%f0%9f%a7%91%f0%9f%92%bb-m1-chip-arm64-mac-support)) and Linux (Ubuntu and Amazon Linux) .
-It is not tested on Windows.
+It is not tested on Windows, but it should be working with WSL.

 > [!ATTENTION]
 > On MacOS, the [Docker memory](https://docs.docker.com/desktop/mac/#resources) should be set to at least 8Gb.